belcar-s/nova-pyright/Pyright Language Server/README.md

 # Pyright Folder
-The Pyright downloader script downloads Pyright here.
+The downloader script downloads Pyright into this folder.
 The extension is effective as long as it resides in this location.